-The Dissemination and Implementation Research Core (DIRC) provides methodological expertise to advance translational (T2) research to inform and move efficacious health practices from clinical knowledge into routine, real-world use.
+The Dissemination and Implementation Research Core (DIRC) provides methodological expertise to advance translational (T3 and T4) research to inform and move efficacious health practices from clinical knowledge into routine, real-world use.
 The DIRC works with ICTS scientists to move forward scientific agenda and grant writing related to dissemination and implementation (D&I) of health care discoveries.
 Furthermore, we develop tools and methods for studying D&I.

 Services & Resources

 - Implementation Outcomes Collection, comprising a set of definitions and measurement tools for implementation outcomes (distinct from services and clinical outcomes)

 - Strategies Collection, an abstracted set of definitions and evidence about D&I and quality improvement strategies from a variety of fields, providing a menu of strategies interventions which ICTS investigators can test in their own D&I studies

 - Design expertise unique to T3 and T4 research

 These services address a wide array of disciplines and can be applied to the three phases of D&I research:

 - Discovery – Aims to inform the shaping of implementation strategies.
 Discovery studies identify barriers and—more importantly—pathways to break through those barriers to the delivery of evidence-based health care.
 They assess setting and provider readiness to implement evidence supported treatments (ESTs), the acceptability of a specific EST to the providers, and the fit of ESTs to community preferences / beliefs, institutional history, population characteristics, and policy context.